 - When you have participated in your first survey as a trainee surveyor you will receive a letter confirming your position as a HETI prevocational accreditation surveyor.

 - You will need to participate in at least one more survey as a full team member within the first 12 months of being accredited.
 After that, you will be assigned to participate in at least one survey every two years.

-For information, please contact HETI Allocation, Accreditation and Faculty Unit at HETI-Accreditation@health.nsw.gov.au
+For information, please contact the HETI Accreditation Team at HETI-Accreditation@health.nsw.gov.au